Gluten-Free Weekly Menu Dec 18, 2017

 Having my genes tested through 23andMe then using various tools to find SNPs was huge.
 Discovering that I have MTHFR, Celiac disease and several other significant variants has been so helpful.

 I truly think that our diet has been instrumental in my healing and has given me peace of mind and improved our health in general.

 And so I’ve come to the end of posting weekly menu plans while I turn my focus onto my science projects and creating more clean eating recipes.
 We’ve kind of come full circle and learned so much along the way.

 So with that here is the utterly decadent but still clean eatin’ weekly menu plan with links to the recipes…

 The Gluten-Free Weekly Menu

 It’s mostly non-GMO or organic, and totally “free from” gluten, dairy/casein (except goat cheese or Parmesan), xanthan gum, soy, yeast and more…

-Meatless Monday – Spinach Artichoke Pizza (using Simple Mills pizza dough, Trader Joe’s Dutch goat cheese slices and adding spinach to my recipe for Artichoke Dip)
+Meatless Monday – Spinach Artichoke Pizza (using Simple Mills pizza dough, Trader Joe’s Dutch goat cheese slices and my recipe for Spinach Artichoke Dip)